Linearly Constrained Diffusion Implicit Models: Results and Experiments

 \subsection{Additional Applications}

 \textbf{Time-Travel Rephotography} In Figure~\ref{fig:teaser} we showcase an application of time-travel rephotography \cite{Luo_2021}.
 Antique cameras lack red light sensitivity, exaggerating wrinkles by filtering out skin subsurface scatter which occurs mostly in the red channel.
-To address this, we input the observed image into the blue color channel and use the pretrained FFHQ model with Algorithm~\ref{alg:ours_l2} to project the face into the space of modern images.
+To address this, we input the observed image into the blue color channel and use the pretrained FFHQ model with Algorithm~\ref{alg:cdim} to project the face into the space of modern images.
 We further emphasize the power of our approach; \cite{Luo_2021} trained a specialized model for this task while we are able to use a pretrained model without modification.

-\textbf{Sparse Point Cloud Reconstruction} For this task, 20 different images from a scene in The Grand Budapest Hotel scene were entered into Colmap \citep{colmap} to generate a sparse 3D point cloud.
-Note that the sparse nature of the Colmap point cloud means that projections of the point cloud will have roughly $90\%$ of the pixels missing.
-Furthermore, the observations often contain significant amounts of non-Gaussian noise due to false correspondences.
-We can formulate this as a noisy inpainting problem and use our method to fill in the missing pixels for a desired viewpoint.
-To address the errors in the point cloud, we use Algorithm~\ref{alg:ours_l2} along with a variance threshold that adequately captures the imprecise nature of the point cloud.
+\textbf{Sparse Point Cloud Reprojection} Twenty different images from a scene in The Grand Budapest Hotel scene were entered into Colmap \citep{colmap} to generate a sparse 3D point cloud.
+Projections of this point cloud have roughly $90\%$ of the pixels missing.
+Furthermore, the measurements often contain significant amounts of non-Gaussian noise due to false correspondences.
+We can formulate this as noisy inpainting problem and use Algorithm~\ref{alg:cdim} along with a variance threshold that adequately captures the imprecise nature of the point cloud.
 We showcase the results in Figure \ref{fig:3d_recon}.

-\section{conclusion}
+\section{Conclusion}